 Materials Required: Nothing

-This activity is an excellent way to get your students doing presentations in a low pressure way.
+This activity is an excellent way to get your students to do presentations in a low-pressure way.
 If they have something familiar to hold on to, they’ll feel less nervous than standing in front of the class with nothing.
 In addition, everybody likes talking about themselves!

 Procedure for Show and Tell ESL Activity: